 Who doesn’t like music?
-Wouldn’t it be more fun to write while listening to Taylor Swift?
+Wouldn’t writing while listening to Taylor Swift be more fun?

-Well, sure, it will be more fun, but it will slow you down when you are writing.
+Well, it will be more fun but it slows you down when writing.

 Studies have shown that music is a distraction that slows down complex thought processes.
-So while music might help you with simple, straight-forward tasks such as lifting more in the gym, it’s going to slow down your writing.
+So while music might help you with simple, straightforward tasks such as lifting more in the gym, it will slow down your writing.

 But that’s not the full story.
-Those studies looked typical lyrical music.
+Those studies looked at typical lyrical music.

-A 2012 study showed that low to moderate levels of ambient noise can actually lead to slightly higher creative output.
+A 2012 study showed that low to moderate ambient noise levels can lead to slightly higher creative output.

 Similarly, another study showed that baroque classical music can increase mood and productivity.
 Note that classical music rarely has any lyrics.
 It is soft and consistent.

 If you have trouble staying on task, you can block certain trouble websites for a designated time period.
-There are many plugins that can do this, e.g., Strict Workflow for Chrome.
+Many plugins can do this, e.g., Strict Workflow for Chrome.

 In addition, you can hide your bookmarks bar if you’re working inside a web text application such as Google Docs.
 Just right-click any empty space in the bookmarks bar and uncheck “show bookmarks bar.”